Ajay Barsatilal Shahu

 • Reduce long-term treatment costs

-• Avoid complications such as fractures, anemia, or nerve damage
+• Avoid complications such as fractures, anaemia, or nerve damage

 • Enable targeted treatment instead of trial-and-error supplementation